hiryamada/github-copilot-agent-mode-lab/README.md

 ## If it still doesn't work...

-  - Go back to the steps in "Create and open a folder in Visual Studio Code" and create a new folder such as "omikuji2" and try again.
+  - Go back to the steps in "Create and open a folder in VSCode" and create another new folder such as "omikuji2" and try again.